 How is it diagnosed?

-If your child doesn’t have strep, they don’t have PANDAS.
+If your child doesn’t or didn't have strep, they don’t have PANDAS.
 But their symptoms could still be part of an immune system response gone wrong.
 PANDAS is part of a larger group of autoimmune diseases that affect the brain called pediatric acute-onset neuropsychiatric syndrome (PANS).
 The symptoms are similar, but they may be triggered by something other than strep.
 Your child’s doctor may order blood tests or brain scans to see if a different infection or something else entirely is causing the symptoms.